Microstomia

-Microstomia is a small mouth (micro- a combining form meaning small + -stomia a combining form meaning mouth = (abnormally) "small mouth" in Greek.)
+Microstomia (from Greek micro- 'small' and -stomia 'mouth') is the medical condition of an abnormally small mouth.

 Congenital

 It is a feature of many craniofacial syndromes, including Freeman–Sheldon syndrome and Sheldon-Hall syndromes (or distal arthrogryposis multiplex congenita).
 It may present with whistling-face feature, as well, as in Freeman-Sheldon syndrome.
 In this syndrome, it impairs alimentation and may require repeated oral surgeries (called commissurotomy) to improve function.

 Acquired

 Microstomia can occur as a result of scarring due to many conditions.
 It is seen as complication of facial burns.

 It can also be a feature of systemic scleroderma.

+Treatments and Therapy

+Acquired microstomia is most often managed with surgical intervention, the use of microstomia prevention appliances, compression garments, and exercises prescribed by a speech or occupational therapist.
+Surgical procedures aim to release scar tension through tissue grafting or repositioning.
+Therapists will often stretch the affected tissues with the use of intraoral appliances, manual manipulation, or exercises that stretch the scars and surrounding tissues.
+Early and consistent intervention is important, especially following a burn injury or the diagnosis of scleroderma, and should always be under the direction of a certified healthcare professional.